Bonbisu/fleet-site/README.md

 Interpreted languages (usually script languages) are interpreted line by line, essentially.
 In other hand, compiled languages first pass through the program (also, line by line) to validate the syntax, before really compile, transforming into binaries, and then we are able to run.

-Looking with this eyes, JavaScript is close to compiled languages, because it verify each line before run on interpreter.
-Even don't generating binaries, JS compile our application, checking for errors, and run(or not, if syntax errors was found).
+Thus JavaScript is closer to compiled languages because it verify each line before run on interpreter.
+Even don't generating binaries, _JS_ compile our application, checking for errors, and run(or not, if syntax errors was found).

 > It's typically asserted that JavaScript is interpreted, because your JavaScript source code is processed each time it's run.
 But that's not entirely accurate.
 The JavaScript engine actually compiles the program on the fly and then immediately runs the compiled code.

 #### Browser console

-The easiest way to master all languages is coding and running.
-We can pass all day writing code, but if we don't run them, we don't really know it behavior.
-Most browsers today have a JS console that runs JavaScript codes.
+The easiest way to master all languages is `coding` and `running`.
+We can pass all day writing code, but if we don't run them, we really don't know it behavior.
+Most browsers today have a _JS_ console that runs JavaScript codes.
 Another way is finding some JavaScript IDE, online editor (JSFiddle, JSBin) or installing nodeJS.

 > The easiest way to do that is to open up the developer tools console in your nearest browser (Firefox, Chrome, IE, etc.).
 You can launch the developer console with a keyboard shortcut or from a menu item.

 #### Output

-We have two basic outputs on JavaScript console.
-The most traditional of all is `alert()`.
+JavaScript have two basic outputs, the most traditional of all is `alert()`.
 Alert statement pops up a message box, but alert is not part of JavaScript, it comes from the browser.
 Ex:

 ```js